AWS GuardDuty

 Commands

 AWS GuardDuty includes the following executable commands for users to set up schedules or create playbook workflows.
-With the Test Command, you can execute these commands independently for playbook troubleshooting.
+With the Test Command, users can execute these commands independently for playbook troubleshooting.

 Integration API Note

-For more information about the AWS GuardDuty API, please refer to the AWS GuardDuty API reference.
+For more information about the AWS GuardDuty API, refer to the AWS GuardDuty API reference.

 READER NOTE

 Certain permissions are required for each command.
-Please refer to the Permission Requirements and Configuring AWS GuardDuty to Work with D3 SOAR for details.
+Refer to the Permission Requirements and Configuring AWS GuardDuty to Work with D3 SOAR for details.

 Note for Time-related parameters